THE UNTOUCHABLES (PART 1)

 “We’ve got to have more money, Johnny,” drips Kane as Ness and Fuselli look on.

-Highlights of this hour include the unspoken rapport between Ness and Fuselli as their exchanges and looks do well to suggest a long, unspoken history.
+Highlights of this hour include the unspoken rapport between Ness and Fuselli as their exchanges do well to suggest a long, unspoken history.
 Likewise, Patricia Crowley absolutely glows in her portrayal of Elizabeth Anderson and she brings a charming, playful warmth in her brief scenes.
 While Patricia was never consulted on whether they’d utilize her character into the series, it seems an unfortunate omission to know we’ll never see the future Mrs. Eliot Ness beyond the Desilu Playhouse.